dataandsignal/libhe/README.md

 # libhe

-This is a compact wrapper over [mongoose](https://github.com/cesanta/mongoose) that enables to create robust HTTP(s) endpoints easily.
+This is a compact wrapper over [mongoose](https://github.com/cesanta/mongoose) that enables to create simple and robust HTTP(s) endpoints easily.
 Basic GET and POST handler examples can be found in /examples folder.

 ## GET handler example